-i. a medical practitioner has undertaken a health assessment and identified a need for follow-up

-- ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible exercise physiologist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible exercise physiologist gives a written report to the referring medical practitioner mentioned in paragraph (b): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to the service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of in relation to those matters; - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year
+- a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services: or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible mental health worker by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible mental health worker gives a written report to the referring medical practitioner mentioned in paragraph (b): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to the service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year

-Fee: \$62.25 Benefit: 85% = \$52.95 Extended Medicare Safety Net Cap: \$186.75
+Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75

-DIETETICS HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible dietitian if:
+OCCUPATIONAL THERAPY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible occupational therapist if

-- (a) either: - a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible dietitian by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible dietitian gives a written report to the referring medical practitioner mentioned in paragraph (b):
+- (a) either: - i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible occupational therapist by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and practitioner mentioned in paragraph (b):